 Asking pupils to bring a refillable water bottle on a school trip is just a small part of our commitment to sustainability and helping educate young people on how they can be more environmentally responsible citizens.

-With more than 4,100 school and youth groups staying with us annually, we have seized the opportunity to make an impact both on children’s education and the way educational residentials affect the environment we are creating for future generations.
+With more than 4,100 school and youth groups staying with us annually, we have seized the opportunity to make an impact both on children’s education and the way school residentials affect the environment we are creating for future generations.

 Opening up a conversation about sustainability at the beginning of the trip is a small action that can have a huge impact on how well the residential is received; how young people behave throughout their school trip experience and how that the information is retained post residential.